killian31/DtaConverter/README.md

 # DtaConverter
 Short script to convert .dta file to .csv

-\nDon't forget to install the required libraries to make it work.
+Don't forget to install the required libraries to make it work.
 ## Install requirements :
 pip install -r requirements.txt